lxj1999/lxj1999.github.io/_pages/about.md

 # 📑 Course Projects
-- *2023.08 - 2023.12*, Ongoing, Robot Grasp of Randomly-placed Blanket on Object, NUS
+- *2023.08 - 2023.12*, Robot Grasp of Randomly-placed Blanket on Object, NUS
   - Collected RGB images and corresponding depth information of randomly-placed color-labelled blankets via a RGBD camera into a dataset.
   - Trained semantic segmentation models for randomly-placed color-labelled blankets to recognize their corners and edges using UNet and DeepLabV3+.
   - Controlled the Franka Emika robot arm to grasp the blanket at specified edge with a specified angle based on semantic segmentation results and point cloud reconstruction.
-- *2023.08 - 2023.12*, Ongoing, Reinforcement Learning on Dynamic Restaurant Scheduling Problem with Flexible Serving Time, NUS
+- *2023.08 - 2023.12*, Reinforecement Learning on Self-written 'Fetch'-like Gym Environment, NUS
+  - Utilized Kuka-iiwa robot arm in gym environment for 3 Fetch tasks, 'Reach', 'Push' and 'Slide', by Pybullet.
+  - Trained RL model based on end-effector position control and joint-angle control.
 - *2023.02 - 2023.05*, CV Segmentation and AI Classification of Picture of Chip Index, NUS
   - Utilized Matlab to segment letters and numbers in the picture with self-written functions (worked as regionprops, bwlabel and so on).
   - Utilized Matlab to recognize and classify letters and numbers in the picture with simple CNN.